 Getting Started With Your Vaccination Program

-If you don’t currently offer immunizations at your pharmacy, now is the time to do so, especially with flu season around the corner.
+If you don’t currently offer immunizations (or all immunizations available) at your pharmacy, now is the time to do so, especially with flu season around the corner.
 Here’s how to get started.

 Do your regulation research

 While all 50 states permit pharmacies to provide immunizations, each state has its own laws and limitations.
-These could include the types of vaccines you can administer, the required age of the patient, and further authorization and reporting requirements.
+These could include the types of vaccines you can administer, the required age of the patient, and further authorization and reporting requirements needed.

 Get trained and certified